dann1/one-deploy/sys_verify.md

 ## Import a Marketplace Appliance

+> [!NOTE]
-:warning: **Note**: This require the front-end to have Internet access properly configured
+> This require the front-end to have Internet access properly configured

 Let's download an alpine image from the OpenNebula MarketPlace so we can later create some test VMs: